Mirza Agha Emami

 • Calligraphy

-His compositions, rich with flowers, birds, courtly scenes, and literary references, are admired for their balance, naturalism, and spiritual depth.
+His compositions, rich with flowers, birds, courtly scenes, and literary references, are admired for their balance, naturalism, and spiritual depth within persian rug patterns history.

 Influence & revival movement